sakshiojha72/sakshiojha72/README.md

 ## 👾 A Bit About Me

 - CS student from India, currently in the thick of it
-- Backend-first mindset — I like knowing exactly what's happening under the hood
+- Backend-first mindset, I like knowing exactly what's happening under the hood
 - Caffeine is a food group.
 Non-negotiable.
 - I tend to take on a lot — and I figure it out as I go
 - Not here to look good on paper.
 Here to actually get good.